localstack/localstack-blog.github.io/content/2024-08-29-localstack-release-v-3-7-0/index.md

 - Support for custom URL aliases for Lambda Function URLs is now available in LocalStack.
 This feature allows users to assign custom IDs to either the `$LATEST` version of a function or to an existing version alias.
 - LocalStack now supports prebuilding Lambda images before execution with the `LAMBDA_PREBUILD_IMAGES` configuration variable.
 This approach increases the cold start time but reduces the duration until the Lambda function becomes `ACTIVE`. (**Preview**)
 - LocalStack now supports idempotent [`StartExecution` operations](https://docs.aws.amazon.com/step-functions/latest/apireference/API_StartExecution.html) against already running `STANDARD` Step Functions state machines with identical input.
 - LocalStack's S3 provider now supports conditional writes.
-You can use the `PutObject` or `CompleteMultipartUpload` API requests to check for an object's existence before creating it to prevent accidental overwrites in both general purpose and directory buckets.
+You can use the `PutObject` or `CompleteMultipartUpload` API requests to check for an object's existence before creating it to prevent accidental overwrites in both general-purpose and directory buckets.
 - LocalStack now supports setting an SQS queue’s RedrivePolicy to an empty string, which will completely remove it from the queue’s Attributes map.
 - LocalStack now includes more robust checks for the Lambda provider’s `function_name` and `qualifier` validations, enhancing AWS parity and coverage of naming edge cases.
 - CloudFormation provider now emits `*_IN_PROGRESS` events, improving the visuals when using CDK with LocalStack.

 ## Conclusion

-This minor release underpins our commitment to providing a robust and feature-rich local cloud environment for developers, with a strong focus on improving parity with AWS, introduce new DevX features, and bring new local developer tools to the LocalStack ecosystem.
+This minor release underpins our commitment to providing a robust and feature-rich local cloud environment for developers, with a strong focus on improving parity with AWS, introducing new DevX features, and bringing new local developer tools to the LocalStack ecosystem.
 Upgrade to LocalStack 3.7 today to take advantage of these new features and enhancements!